-All incidents of bullying behaviour must be reported to the Housemaster, Deputy Head Pastoral (DHP) and DSL.
+All incidents of bullying behaviour must be reported to the Housemaster, Deputy Head Pastoral (DHP) and a DSL.
 All reports, however minor, will be coordinated by the DHP and investigated by the Housemaster (unless the seriousness of the incident warrants an investigation by the DHP) to ensure that a potentially serious case does not develop.
 Parents will be informed by the Housemaster of such incidents.
+Records of interviews, correspondence and summaries of follow-up actions are to be kept by the relevant HsM and/or the DHP.
+Use of the School Pastoral Notes system on iSAMS is expected alongside emails being kept for reference.